Jandini/Jandini/README.md

 My name is Matt Janda,

 I would like to share my software engineering journey over the years.
-You can find here some of the projects I was working on and the tools I was using.
+You can find here overview of the software I created and the tools I was using.